Single-payer healthcare: Public opinion

 Advocates for single-payer healthcare point out support in polls, although the polling is mixed depending on how the question is asked.
 Polls from Harvard University in 1988, the Los Angeles Times in 1990, and the Wall Street Journal in 1991 all showed strong support for a health care system comparable to the system in Canada.

 A 2001 article in the public health journal Health Affairs studied fifty years of American public opinion of various health care plans and concluded that, while there appears to be general support of a "national health care plan", poll respondents "remain satisfied with their current medical arrangements, do not trust the federal government to do what is right, and do not favor a single-payer type of national health plan."

 Between 2001 and 2013, however, polling support declined.
 A 2007 Yahoo/AP poll showed 54% of respondents considered themselves supporters of "single-payer health care", and 49% of respondents in a 2009 poll for Time magazine showed support for "a national single-payer plan similar to Medicare for all."
 Polls by Rasmussen Reports in 2011 and 2012 showed 49% opposed to single-payer healthcare.
 In April 2019, a Kaiser Family Foundation poll showed 56% of Americans favor "a national health plan, sometimes called Medicare-for-all", with support remaining steady over the previous two years.

 A majority of Democratic Party voters support Medicare for all.
-From 2010 to 2020, all House members who supported Medicare for All won reelection including those in Republican-leaning districts.